Last Updated on December 14, 2020 by Editorial Team

 The payroll liability balance report shows a dated report.
 A few things are known about this report.

 - Paychecks are dated within the report’s date range.

 - Investigation of payroll liability for liabilities payable for any period within the reported date range.

 - Payroll liability adjustment with an effective date within the reported date range.

 - Employee Year-to-Year summary within the report’s date range.

-- When creating a payroll liability balance report, QuickBooks Desktop may produce inaccurate liabilities.
+- When creating a report, QB Desktop may produce inaccurate liabilities.
 This occurs when the payment through the date of the due liabilities is in a different month than the due liabilities.
-For example, liabilities payable in October, but paid through November, may show as payable.